ministryofjustice/security-guidance/docs/it-security-technical-users-policy.md

 ### Technical risk assessment and information assurance

-The MoJ risk assessment and information assurance is defined in the Information Assurance Framework Process, which requires that all IT systems that manage or are connected to government information **MUST** be assessed to identify technical risks.
+The MoJ risk assessment and information assurance is defined in the Information Assurance Framework Process, which requires that all IT systems that manage or are connected to government information **SHALL** be assessed to identify technical risks.

 ### Audit